 DePaul University is no stranger to the Midwest Regional CCDC, having participated in each regional event since its inception in 2006 through 2012, placing several times.
 During this time they once took first place, and represented the Midwest at the National CCDC.

 The success of DePaul University is attributed, in part, to the leadership of team captain Ryan Haley, a veteran of cyber competitions, not only the CCDC, but also with the NCL (National Cyber League).
 Prior to the start of the regional event, Ryan noticed his team was given smaller monitors than other teams, which was then corrected.
 Such attention to detail was maintained throughout the competition where they completed tasks in superlative fashion while thwarting efforts of the red team to compromise their network.

 Two-year and four-year colleges and universities are putting together their top tech-savvy students to form teams to compete.
 These teams will build and defend their mock production business infrastructure from professional “hackers” who are given the challenge to take each team’s production systems offline and breach their security.
 While the teams work hard to fend off “hackers,” the competition judging staff will deploy network enhancement and upgrade challenges to teams, judging team’s performance, scoring and supporting the overall event.

-Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, Iowa, Missouri and Wisconsin are buzzing with MWCCDC excitement as applications are rolling in.
+Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Ohio, Missouri and Wisconsin are buzzing with MWCCDC excitement as applications are rolling in.
 These competitions are experiences your students can build from in their career development.
 No previous competition experience is needed.